 Location: Melbourne, Australia

-Located in one of Australia’s largest cities and, thus, situated close to all of the necessary amenities, Monash University maintains one of the most well-known pharmacy programmes on the planet.
-Considered one of the most prestigious institutions in the region, you will have access to some of the best and most advanced technology around to facilitate your education.
+Located in one of Australia’s largest cities and, thus, situated close to all the necessary amenities, Monash University maintains one of the most well-known pharmacy programmes on the planet.
+Considered one of the most prestigious institutions in the region, you’ll have access to some of the best and most advanced technology around to facilitate your education.

-Tuition fees are affordable, which means you can temporarily move to Australia with the hefty savings.
-That in itself is a great opportunity.
+Tuition fees are affordable, too, which means you can temporarily move to Australia to sit in a class with the hefty savings.

 Being a pharmacist is a tough job, but it does proffer a plethora of opportunities – reports continually highlight that it is one of the fastest-growing jobs today.
-To get your hands on those possibilities, you first need to enrol in the right school.
+To get your hands on those possibilities, you first need to enrol in the right school, though.

 What do you think about this list?
 Are you surprised to see any of these universities on the list, or perhaps shocked others didn’t make the cut?
 Let us know in the comments section below.

 This article is an updated version of an earlier article originally published on 13 September 2017.